DeperiasKerre/qcl_Onto/README.md

-# An Ontological Representation of the Quantum Cascade Laser Properties
+# An Ontological Representation of Properties in the Quantum Cascade Laser Domain
 ## Introduction
 * We propose an ontological representation of heterostructure and optoelectronic characteristics in the quantum cascade laser domain.
 The sample data utilized as a use case to valiadate the usage of the ontology was mined from scientific articles using a pipeline developed in our previous work [[1]](https://doi.org/10.1007/978-3-031-42941-5_34).
 ## Documentation